-First, this program shows an InvalidCastException being thrown by the .NET Framework.
-An InvalidCastException is generated by the runtime when a statement tries to cast one reference type to a reference type that is not compatible.
+This program shows an InvalidCastException being thrown.
+This is generated when a statement tries to cast one reference type to another type that is not compatible.

 static void Main()